 If you are under 65, you will pay a 20% fee on top of any taxes for funds used on non-medical expenses.

 After 65, you will just pay taxes.
 Which is actually starting to feel more like a pro.

 Not only can you grow this huge safety net of funds tax-free to use for medical expenses, but if you’re past age 65 and lucky enough to have low medical bills, you can withdraw this money without any additional charges beyond taxes.

-Similar to a 401k, you wouldn’t be taxed on contributions and would just have to pay taxes on funds you withdraw.
+Similar to a 401k, you wouldn’t be taxed on HSA contributions made and would just have to pay taxes on funds you withdraw.

 Con #2: Not available to everyone

 Obviously, if you cannot use an HSA because you are on an ineligible health plan, that is a con.

 One huge improvement to HSAs would be to make them more widely available.